 The Picture in Los Angeles

 Los Angeles is big.
 Really big.
 Because of the sheer size of the city – about ten million people – the used car market in Los Angeles alone is larger than it is in some states.
+Nationawide, it is massive.
+Used cars make up roughly three out of four automotive sales nationwide.
 Derek told us how people in LA fit the stereotype.
 They’re fashion conscious, and that extends to what they drive.
 While it is hard to generalize, Derek says that people in Los Angeles do tend to want to show off more with their vehicle.
 With so many people in the city, there is a huge market for car turnover.
 Lots of people want to sell their vehicles and lots of other people want to buy.

 Pushing back against the stereotype is difficult, but Derek’s business really doesn’t even fit within the same niche as the shady used car lots that people tend to think of.
 Instead, his business prides itself on being a full service retailer.
 They send an agent out to your home or business to appraise your car.
 If you’re happy with their offer, you can agree to sell it right there.
 They offer prices higher than a customer would get at a dealer lot and they work to make the process go as smoothly as possible.
 By focusing so much on professional and convenience, Derek differentiates his business from every other used car lot in the city and creates the trust and rapport with customers that is so often lacking in these transactions.

 Other major car companies make the customers come to their lot to get their appraisal and then sell the car on the lot.
 But Derek will send a representative out to the customer wherever with a check.
 Trade the keys for the cash without having to leave your house!

 Derek also has his employees focus on soft sales.
 He doesn’t want the experience to be like any other car lot, where someone pushed customers into making purchases they aren’t comfortable with in an adversarial sale.
 His lot attendants are trained to be helpful and put the customer first.